Henley-on-Thames: History

 By the beginning of the 16th century, the town extended along the west bank of the Thames from Friday Street in the south to the Manor, now Phyllis Court, in the north and took in Hart Street and New Street.
 To the west, it included Bell Street and the Market Place.
-Henry VIII granted the use of the titles "mayor" and "burgess", and the town was incorporated in 1568 in the name of the warden, portreeves, burgesses and commonalty.
-The original charter was issued by Elizabeth I but replaced by one from George I in 1722.

 Henley suffered at the hands of both parties in the Civil War.
 Later, William III rested here on his march to London in 1688, at the nearby recently rebuilt Fawley Court, and received a deputation from the Lords.
 The town's period of prosperity in the 17th and 18th centuries was due to manufactures of glass and malt, and trade in corn and wool.
 Henley-on-Thames supplied London with timber and grain.
 A workhouse to accommodate 150 people was built at West Hill in Henley in 1790, and was later enlarged to accommodate 250 as the Henley Poor Law Union workhouse.